Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Fear or avoidance of places where previous panic attacks occurred

-Many people have a social anxiety disorder, which is characterized by the persistent fear of social situations where they may be exposed to unfamiliar people or social scrutiny.
+Many people have social anxiety disorder, which is usually characterized by the persistent fear of social situations where they may be exposed to unfamiliar people or social scrutiny.
 People with this type of anxiety tend to worry that they will do or say something embarrassing.

 Blushing, trembling, racing heart, sweating, or stomachaches